 December: 24° F / –5° C

 Once you arrive in at the Calgary International Airport, Banff is just an easy 90 minute away.

 Distances to Banff:

-126 kilometers (78 miles) west of Calgary, Alberta (the closest international airport)
+126 kilometres (78 miles) west of Calgary, Alberta (the closest international airport)

-59 kilometers (37 miles) east of Lake Louise, AB
+59 kilometres (37 miles) east of Lake Louise

 Banff and Lake Louise are within the National Park boundary, so you are required to pay a use fee for the duration of your stay.
 This means that every time you visit, you’re investing in its future and in a legacy for future generations.
-Passes can be purchased at the park gate as you enter or at a Park Canada info center in either Banff or Lake Louise.
+Passes can be purchased at the park gate as you enter or advanced purchase online.

 While there is no guarantee you will see wildlife (the animals roam free here!), wildlife sighting are common sometimes even occuring within the townsite.
 You can tell who the locals are because they won’t stop or pause for an elk or deer sighting.
 It is simply too commonplace!

 The most frequently spotted animals are elk, bighorn sheep, deer, and mountain goats.
 Bear, cougars, wolves and many other critters also call the park home.

 Should I rent or bring my own gear?